4neesh/DevBlog/src/blogInProgress/015_SpringAnnotations.md

 ---
 title: 'Architecture levels in Spring'
-date: 2020-06-01 16:34:00
+date: 2020-07-13 16:34:00
 author: 'Aneesh Mistry'
-featuredImage: ../images/xxx.png
+featuredImage: ../images/015Wellington.jpg
-thumbnail: ''
+thumbnail: '../images/015tn.jpg'
-subtitle: 'Understand the three layers of a  Spring application and the convenient annotations used to label classes of each layer.
-Compare the annotations against each other to understand why they add value to the application and for the developer.'
+subtitle: 'The Spring framework works across three layers within the application architecture.
+This post will look into the convenient annotations used to label classes of each layer and how the beans created from the annotations add value to the application and for the developer.'
-time: '10'
+time: '8'
 tags:
 - Spring
 - Patterns
 ---
 <br>
 <strong>Key Takeaways</strong><br>
-&#8226; Understand the different layers to a Spring application.<br>
+&#8226; Compare the properties of the different layers within a Spring application.<br>
-&#8226; Explore the role and importance of the Spring IoC container.<br>
+&#8226; Review the importance of the Spring IoC container, BeanFactory, and ApplicationContext.<br>
-&#8226; Understand the differences between the @Component, @Controller, @Service and @Repository class annotations.<br>
+&#8226; Understand the differences between the beans created when a class is annotated with either @Component, @Controller, @Service or @Repository.<br>

 <br>
 <h4>Spring application architecture</h4>
 <p>
-The architecture of a Spring application may refer to the organisation of packages and classes between each other and functions in and around each class.
-The Separation of Concern (SoC) design principle aims to achieve an architecture where delegated sections address related functions of the application.
-SoC greatly supports the long-term maintenance and growth of the application and discourages code rot.
+The architecture of a Spring application may reflect upon the intent and organisation of packages and classes.<br>
+The Separation of Concern (SoC) design principle aims to create a modular architecture where delegated classes address well-defined functions of the application.
+SoC supports the long-term maintenance and growth of the application and discourages code rot.
 </p>
 <p>
-The Spring framework architecture uses 3 layers to separate concerns between classes and functions based upon their responsibility.
+The Spring framework architecture uses 3 layers to offer a degree to separate concerns between classes based upon their responsibility within the application.<br>
 Each layer is placed to communicate with the layer above and/or below it.
 The layers include:<br>

-&#8226; API/Web layer.
+&#8226; <strong>API/Web layer</strong>.
 Used to accept and authenticate user input and handle HTTP requests.
 Spring MVC is used to separate the web view, the servlet controller and the model objects.<br>
-&#8226; Service layer.
+&#8226; <strong>Service layer</strong>.
 Interacts with the API layer and model objects to provide authorization and custom business logic processing. <br>
-&#8226; Data access/integration layer, also known as Repository layer.
+&#8226; <strong>Data access/integration layer</strong>, also known as Repository layer.
 The basic CRUD operations are exposed in the data access layer to send operations to the database.
-Object to relational mapping (ORM) is used to integrate data to and from the database with DAO. <br>
+Object to relational mapping (ORM) is used to map data to and from the database. <br>
 </p>

 <br>